danodin69/projectsuicide/README.md

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+A sample command-line application in text based game format i used in learning dart.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).